digitalscientists/TestRay/README.md

 ## Custom actions made for the project
 ### <a id="calculate_minutes_passed_by_from_event_creation"></a>calculate_minutes_passed_by_from_event_creation

-Custom method to calculate the minutes/seconds from when an event was created i.e. returns "Added x minutes ago" or "Added x seconds ago"
+Custom method to calculate the minutes or seconds from when an event was created i.e. User enters a timestamp like 10:50 and the action returns "Added x minutes ago" if some mintues have passed or "Added x seconds ago" if the timestamp is < 60 seconds.

     - Type: calculate_minutes_passed_by_from_event_creation
       Timestamp: Timestamp in a variable (or hard coded) e.g. $AND_CLI_EVENT_SENT_TIMESTAMP$